equivalent/scrapbook2/archive/blogs/2016-09-cors-rails-assets-cdn-heroku.md

 # Various CORS issues related (not only to) Ruby on Rails

 I'm writing this article after week full of CORS issues that I've stumbled upon.
-Truth is that topic of CORS was well documented it's just googling the right answers was painful process with lot of misleading detours.
+Truth is that topic of CORS is well documented, it's just that googling and trying out misleading detours was too painful.

-That's why I'm grouping
+That's why I'm crating a
-collection of issue-solution topics related to CORS and AWS S3, CORS and Ruby on Rails framework.
+collection of issue-solution topics related to CORS along with Ruby on Rails framework.

-Hope they will help you and future me as I'm pretty sure I will have to deal with them in the future.
+Hope they will help you (and myself as I'm pretty sure I will have to deal with them in the future).

 ## Quick explanation what is CORS